port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 }
 ```

-The available form object(each input as a property in the action's `userInputs` object)):
+The available form object(each input is a key in the action's `userInputs` object):

 ```json
 {